-Finally, the Board of Directors would like to convey their gratitude to our clients, reinsurers, regulators, and all other partners for their continued and invaluable support.
-Board would like to thank the management team of all subsidiaries of the SALAMA and team members for their continued efforts and contribution toward the growth of SALAMA.
+The Board of Directors would like to extend its sincerest gratitude to clients, reinsurers, regulators, and all other partners for their continued support.
+We would also like to thank management and staff across all subsidiaries for their dedication and contributions.